 Bicycle Colorado is proud to be a Stewardship Partner with the Care for Colorado Coalition.

-With a shared goal of inspiring both Colorado residents and visitors to protect Colorado’s special places, the Colorado Tourism Office (CTO) and the Leave No Trace Center for Outdoor Ethics collaborated in 2018 to create the Care for Colorado Principles.
+With a shared goal of inspiring both Colorado residents and visitors to protect Colorado’s special places, the Colorado Tourism Office (CTO) and the Leave No Trace Center for Outdoor Ethics collaborated in 2018 to create the Care for Colorado Leave No Trace Principles.

-The CTO and the Leave No Trace Center for Outdoor Ethics have formed partnerships with several organizations to develop an education strategy aimed at encouraging their guests to be good stewards of the places they visit In Colorado, whether cultural or historic sites or waterways, trails, parks and open spaces.
-If you want to join the coalition, you can learn about becoming a Leave No Trace/Colorado Tourism Office Stewardship Partner or Member by clicking here.
+The CTO and the Leave No Trace Center for Outdoor Ethics have formed partnerships with several organizations to develop an education strategy aimed at encouraging their guests to be good stewards of the places they visit in Colorado, whether cultural or historic sites or waterways, trails, parks and open spaces.
+If you would like to join the Care for Colorado Coalition, you can learn about becoming a Partner here.

-The Care for Colorado principles are a Centennial State take on the classic Leave No Trace Principles, and are a direct response to the heartfelt concerns many Coloradans express about visitor impacts on the places they love.
+The Care for Colorado Leave No Trace Principles are a Centennial State take on the classic Leave No Trace Principles, and are a direct response to the heartfelt concerns many Coloradans express about visitor impacts on the places they love.

 Learn more about how you can do your part to Care for Colorado by reading on below.